Every noncompact surface is a leaf of a minimal foliation: Topology of leaves

-The root element separates $T_F$ in two components, that will be called {\em positive} and {\em negative}.
+The root vertex separates the binary tree in two components, they will be called {\em positive} and {\em negative}.
 The {\em oriented level} of a vertex $v$ at level $k$ is defined as $k$ if $v$ lies in the positive side and $-k$ otherwise, it will be denoted by $\lvl(v)$.
-The oriented levels define a orientation on $T_F$ just by declaring the origin of an edge $e$ as the boundary vertex with lowest oriented level, see figure~\ref{f:binary tree}.
-Let $o(e)$, $t(e)$ denote the origin and target of an oriented edge.
+The oriented levels define a orientation on the binary tree just by declaring the origin of an edge $e$ as the boundary vertex with lowest oriented level, see Figure~\ref{f:binary tree}.
+Let $o(e)$, $t(e)$ denote the origin and target of an oriented edge. \end{note}